-- Bootstrapping – dig deep into your own pockets for any cash + “sweat equity” how much unpaid work you will need to do.
-For example Facebook launched from a Harvard Dorm room by Zuckerberg, Dustin Moskovitz, Chris Hughes and Eduardo Saverin
+Dig deep into your own pockets for any cash + “sweat equity” how much unpaid work you will need to do.
+For example, Facebook launched from a Harvard Dorm room by Zuckerberg, Dustin Moskovitz, Chris Hughes, and Eduardo Saverin

-- Crowdfunding – is becoming increasingly popular way to raise money for startups.
+Is becoming an increasingly popular way to raise money for startups.
 You receive multiple small donations from many people.
 Two of the biggest are Kickstarter and Indiegogo

 The goal is to first build a large engaged audience and then to monetize it.